Towns, Butler lead Timberwolves past Jazz

 Donovan Mitchell scored 24 points and Rodney Hood added 16 points to lead the Jazz.
-Utah (6-8) lost for the fourth time in its last five games on its home floor.
+Utah (6-8) lost for the fourth time in its last five games on its home floor and fell to 1-1 since Rudy Gobert suffered a right tibia contusion.

+”With Rudy out of the game, we become a different team defensively,“ Jazz coach Quin Snyder said. ”That rim protection is something that factors into a lot of things we do. ...
+There’s needs to be an awareness that with him not out there, we’re doing a few things differently to protect the paint.

 Poor shooting and equally poor interior defense plagued the Jazz during the first quarter.
 Utah shot just 6 of 21 from the field and allowed a flurry of dunks and layups on the other end.